Skip to content

 Receiving and Entering a Sales Lead: A sales representative is tasked with handling a new sales lead.
 Initially, they will mark the lead’s state as “New” upon entry into the system.

-Updating the Lead’s State: After making contact with the lead and evaluating the interaction’s outcome, the sales representative will update the lead’s state to either “Unqualified” or “Working,” depending on the lead’s potential for conversion.
+Updating the Lead’s State: After making contact with the lead and evaluating the interaction’s outcome, the sales representative will update the lead’s state to either “Contacted” or “Qualified“, depending on the lead’s potential for conversion.

-Restrictions on State Changes: When the lead reaches the “Working” stage, the sales representative’s ability to modify the state further is restricted.
-This is due to the predefined rules that grant only the sales manager the authority to move the lead from “Nurturing” to “Working.”
+Restrictions on State Changes: When the lead reaches the “Qalified” stage, the sales representative’s ability to modify the state further is restricted.
+This is due to the predefined rules that grant only the sales manager the authority to move the lead from “Qualified” to “Converted“.

-Additionally, both the sales manager and the sales director are authorized to advance the lead from “Nurturing” to “Qualified.”
+Additionally, only the director (sales) is authorized to revert the lead from “Qualified” to “Lost“.

 This process demonstrates the practical application of state values in managing lead progression, emphasizing the role-based permissions that govern state transitions to ensure each lead is handled appropriately at every stage.